North Korea travel guide

 Road travel

+If you want to drive in North Korea, see information on driving abroad.
 International driving permits are not valid in North Korea.
-Foreigners living in North Korea must get a local driving licence by passing a local driving test.
-You should take extra care when driving, as roads are often of poor quality with frequent hazards, and pedestrian road safety awareness is low.
+Foreign nationals living in North Korea must get a local driving licence by passing a local driving test.

 Air travel

-The UK Air Safety List (ASL) has banned Air Koryo from operating commercial air services to the UK, with the exception of 2 Tupolev Tu204 aircraft.
+The UK Air Safety List has banned Air Koryo from operating commercial air services to the UK, with the exception of 2 Tupolev Tu204 aircraft.
 The Department for Transport maintains the list, based on advice from the UK Civil Aviation Authority.

 Extreme weather and natural disasters